 Ready to unplug from the city buzz and reconnect with the great outdoors?
 Head out to the Muir Woods National Monument.
 Set in Mount Tamalpais State Park, it’s just minutes from the heart of downtown San Francisco, making it a perfect day trip when you’re craving a breather from busy streets.

 Experience an up-close encounter with an amazing West Coast icon.
 This state park protects over 500 acres of an old-growth redwood grove, an important part of a vibrant ecosystem that will leave you awestruck.

 Explore the sun-and-fog-dappled trails to discover an amazingly diverse population of flora and fauna.
 Muir Woods is a haven for hundreds of endangered species, so keep your binoculars handy!

-RELATED: Best Day Trips from San Francisco
+RELATED: Popular Day Trips from San Francisco

 Up for some climbing?
 Test your trekking skills on the high point of Mount Tamalpais State Park.
 Make it to the top, and you’ll be rewarded with stunning views of Marin County and the Pacific Ocean.

 If you’re a nature lover with a taste for history, hop aboard the ferry from San Francisco and cruise across the Bay to Angel Island.
 Originally home to the Coast Miwok people, the island became a Civil War military base, then later an immigration station.
 Today, it’s home to Angel Island State Park, a pristine 740-acre setting renowned for its scenic trails.

 Angel Island Park is loaded with native plants and animals, beautiful beaches, and fantastic views.
 It’s just 1.2 square miles, so getting around is easy by either bike or on foot.
 Hit the Perimeter Loop or the Mt.
 Livermore Trail for amazing Bay vistas.
 Up for a campout?
 Book ahead!